 - Pollution is not simply a function of income, but many factors.
 For example, the effectiveness of government regulation, the development of the economy, population levels.

-- N-Shaped.
+- Growth leads to greater resource use.
 Some economists argue that there is a degree of reduced environmental degradation post-industrialisation.
 But, if the economy continues to expand, then inevitably some resources will continue to be used in greater measure.
 There is no guarantee that long-term levels of environmental degradation will continue to fall.

 - Countries with the highest GDP have highest levels of CO2 emission.
 For example, US has CO2 emissions of 17.564 tonnes per capita.
 Ethiopia has by comparison 0.075 tonnes per capita.
 China’s CO2 emissions have increased from 1,500 million tonnes in 1981 to 8,000 million tonnes in 2009.